 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Havirov air is currently 2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Havirov air currently meets the WHO annual air quality guideline value

 Moderate 62 US AQI